industrial-edge/qr-code-scanner/docs/Installation.md

 **Deploy application with configuration file:**

-During the deploying process of the application you need to select the configuration file, if needed you can adapt the configuration file before deploying.
+During the deploying process of the application you need to select the configuration file you just created.

-**Deploy Application:**

 ![deploy VFC](./graphics/deploy_config.png)

 ### Configuration via JSON Schema UI
-Using the JSON Schema option the application can be configured via a graphical UI during download of the application to the edge device or when updating the configuration.
-All needed parameters can be configured in the UI.
+Using the JSON schema option the application can be configured via a graphical UI during the download of the application to the edge device or when updating the configuration.
+All needed parameters can be configured here.

 **Adjust app settings:**

+Before uploading the JSON schema you need to enable the external configurator first:

 ![schema redirect](./graphics/json_schema_configuration_prerequisite.png)

 **Add JSON Schema:**

-Before [uploading](#upload-scanner-app-to-the-industrial-edge-managment) the application with the Industrial Edge Publisher you can add the JSON Schema via the **"+Configurations"** button.
-Add a new configuration (in the IE Publisher), select the JSON Schema option and upload the [JSON Schema file](../cfg-data/json_schema/).
+Go back to the overview of the app, click on "Configurations" and in the upcoming window "Add Configuration".

 ![json_configuration](./graphics/json_schema_configuration.png)

+**Configure application:**

-**Configure application:** During the installation (or if updating the configuration) you can now adjust the configuration:
+As soon as you deploy the application (or if updating the configuration) you can now adjust the configuration:

 ![schema](./graphics/json_schema_ui.png)